CATALPAresearch/format_serial3/readme.md

 version.php: Every time you are changing the webservice description in service.php you need to increment the version by 1 and update the plugin in moodle (See the *notifications* page in the administration panel)

 amd/scr: This is the folder where all custome javascript is located.
+You should not change any file there since it is the output folder for transpiled and optimized code.

 /amd/app-lazy.min.js: This is the only script that is called by the HTML-DOM of the plugin.
 By using require.js all other files and dependencies are loaded on demand in this file and passed to the components underneath.